tonexie/avatar-character-test/README.md

 # Svelte Avatar Quiz App

-Welcome to the Svelte Avatar Quiz App README!
-This application leverages Svelte integrated with the Flowbite UI component library to deliver a rich, interactive web application.
-Our app features a dynamic quiz platform, a results page utilizing Svelte's slug routing, an information page with API integration, and a visually appealing credits page.
+Welcome to the Svelte Avatar Quiz App!
+This application uses Svelte integrated with the Flowbite UI component library to deliver a fun and interactive web application.
+My app features a dynamic quiz platform, a results page utilizing Svelte's slug routing, an search page with API integration to a TV database, and a visually appealing credits page.

 ## Table of Contents